cguttweb/Frontend-Mentor-Challenges-2025/contact-form-main/README.md

 - Complete the form and see a success toast message upon successful submission - DONE
 - Receive form validation messages if:
-  - A required field has been missed - DONE
+  - A required field has been missed
-  - The email address is not formatted correctly - NEED TO LOOK AT THIS
+  - The email address is not formatted correctly
 - Complete the form only using their keyboard
 - Have inputs, error messages, and the success message announced on their screen reader
 - View the optimal layout for the interface depending on their device's screen size - WIP